Cubs' struggles start with offense that is failing to come through

 “We’ve played 60 games [63],” rookie Ian Happ said.
 “Over the course of the next 100 games, those kinds of things start to even out.
 Let’s look at it at the end of the year.”

-It’s a mature outlook for a first-year player, but that positive thought could turn to frustration, as it’s a constant mental battle when you’re not hitting.
+It’s a mature outlook for a first-year player, but that positive thought could turn to frustration, as it’s a constant mental battle when players are not hitting.

 “Any time the results aren’t there, there’s going to be a little more frustration, but it really isn’t to the level you would have expected,” pitcher Kyle Hendricks said of the dugout during games.
 “Guys in the clubhouse really trust in what they do and their process.
 In the tough times, you have to simplify even more.”

-Playing in a weak division has given the Cubs extra time to try to find themselves, but it soon might be time to take a long look in the mirror, as the St. Louis Cardinals just did with their organization.
+Playing in a weak division has given the Cubs extra time to find themselves, but it soon might be time to take a long look in the mirror, as the St. Louis Cardinals just did with their organization.

 “We haven’t done anything offensively at our best level yet, but we’re still in decent shape,” Maddon said.
 “And a lot of that has to do with geography [the division].
 I’ll take it.”

-But the manager knows that his offense must find itself soon -- against any starting pitcher -- before it is too late.
+The manager knows that his offense must find itself soon -- against any starting pitcher -- before it is too late.

 “We can't keep using that as an excuse: that the other team's pitcher is good," Maddon said of being stymied by deGrom.
 "We have to start beating some better pitchers -- period.